surma/surma.dev/content/things/rust-to-webassembly.md

 static ALLOCATOR: SimpleAllocator = SimpleAllocator::new();
 ```

 The `#[global_allocator]` marks a global variable as the entity that manages the heap.
 The type of this variable must implement the [`GlobalAlloc` trait][globalalloc].
 The methods on the `GlobalAlloc` trait all use `&self`, so if you want to modify any values inside the data type, you have to use interior mutability.
 I opted for `UnsafeCell` here.
-Using `UnsafeCell` makes our struct implicity `!Sync`, which Rust doesn’t allow for global static variables.
-That’s why we have to also manually implement the `Sync` trait to tell Rust that we know that we are responsible to make this data type thread safe (and we are totally ignoring that).
+Using `UnsafeCell` makes our struct implicitly `!Sync`, which Rust doesn’t allow for global static variables.
+That’s why we also have to manually implement the `Sync` trait to tell Rust that we know that we are responsible to make this data type thread safe (and we are totally ignoring that).

 The reason the struct is marked as `#[repr(C)]` is solely so we can manually specify an alignment value.
 This way we can ensure that even the very first byte in our arena (and by extension the first pointer we return) has an alignment of 32, which should satisfy most data structures.